43081j/eslint-plugin-lit/docs/rules/ban-attributes.md

-# Disallows a set of attributes from being used (attribute-denylist)
+# Disallows a set of attributes from being used (ban-attributes)

 You may prefer to disallow some attributes for various reasons in templates, this simply allows you to create such a denylist.